jo/erlang-lists-member-vs-maps-is-key/README.md

-# Erlang Performance Comparison `maps:is_key` versus `lists:member`
+# Erlang Performance Comparison for Filtering

-This is a script to compare the performance of `maps:is_key` versus `lists:member` used in a filter which filters a list of elements against a list of keys.
+This is a script to compare the performance of `maps:is_key` versus `lists:member` versus a binary search against a tuple used in a filter which filters a list of elements against a list of keys.
 Keys and elements are both all uuid strings.

 ## Requirements